AMWA-TV/is-04/docs/Controllers.md

 ## Query API

-The Controller MUST be capable of using the Query API to discover any registered resource, including Node, Device, Source, Flow, Sender, and Receiver, as described in the [APIs](APIs.md) section of this specification.
+In registered operation, the Controller MUST use the Query API to discover any registered resource, including Node, Device, Source, Flow, Sender, and Receiver, as described in the [APIs](APIs.md) section of this specification.

 When using the Query API, query filters SHOULD be used (and advanced query language where available) to cut down on the volume of resources returned to the Controller, as specified in the [APIs: Query Parameters](APIs%20-%20Query%20Parameters.md) document.